 BIM can be used even in existing facilities even though they are built without using an integrated, three-dimensional, digital model.
 BIM model can be generated from an existing facility with the use of original and retrofit design plans.
 BIM has the ability to trace contracts and performance over the lengthy period of facility usefulness.
-With BIM model it becomes easier to review contracts and ensure fulfillment.
+With BIM model it becomes easier to review contracts and ensure fulfilment.

 “BIM (Building Information Modeling) also makes the building a more desirable or pleasant place to work or live.”